Leadership Overview

 Imtiaz Momin - Chief Executive Officer

-Imtiaz Momin, the Chief Executive Officer at Aga Khan Museum, directs the overarching strategy and operational execution for the institution.
-This leadership role involves guiding the museum's mission to present the artistic, intellectual, and scientific contributions of Muslim civilizations.
-Momin oversees all departments, ensuring alignment with the museum's founding principles and its commitment to fostering cultural understanding.
-The Chief Executive Officer's responsibilities include developing key partnerships, managing stakeholder relations, and driving initiatives that enhance the museum's global reach and impact.
-By focusing on strategic growth and operational excellence, Imtiaz Momin ensures the Aga Khan Museum remains a vital center for cultural dialogue and education.
-This executive's vision shapes the museum's programming and its role in Toronto's vibrant cultural landscape.
+Imtiaz Momin, the Chief Executive Officer at Aga Khan Museum, directs the overall strategic vision and operational execution for the institution.
+This leadership role involves guiding the museum's mission to present the artistic, intellectual, and scientific contributions of Muslim civilizations to world heritage.
+Momin oversees the integration of curatorial, educational, and public programming initiatives, ensuring they align with the museum's founding principles.
+The Chief Executive Officer collaborates with the board and senior leadership to secure funding, foster partnerships, and enhance the museum's global standing.
+By championing innovative approaches to cultural display and engagement, Imtiaz Momin drives the museum's impact in Toronto and beyond.
+This executive ensures the museum remains a vital center for learning and cultural exchange, connecting diverse audiences with the rich tapestry of Islamic heritage.

 Umed Kalandarov - Acting Chief Executive Officer